 1/4 cup (1/2 dl) Coconut Oil

 Body Butter Instructions:

-- Remove from heat as soon as - and preferably a little BEFORE the oil mixture is melted.
+Remove from heat as soon as - and preferably a little BEFORE the oil mixture is fully melted.

-- Pour mixture into a glass or porcelain bowl and add the light oil
+Pour mixture into a glass or porcelain bowl.

 I am a major user of these oils, so I buy them in buckets of 1 kg every time cause they have a very long shelf life.
 I always buy unrefined, virgin and organic when possible.